What are Warrants?

 Characteristics / Features of a Warrant

 A warrant can either be issued by a company or a financial institution.
-A company can issue these instruments for its own stock while a financial institution issues them for a variety of underlying assets.
+A company can issue these instruments for its own stock while a financial institution issues them for various underlying assets.

-A warrant can either be exercised at the end of expiry or can be traded independently of the debt instrument with which it was issued.
+A warrant can either be exercised at the end of expiry or traded independently of the debt instrument with which it was issued.

 A warrant is an option like an instrument and hence has a premium attached to it.
 Premium is the price that the holder pays for the privilege of exercising the warrant at a suitable time.